gflohr/qgoda-site/en/docs/translating-templates.md

 This is done with the `USE` directive which takes two arguments. the The first argument is the so-called *textdomain*, an arbitrary string identifying your translation database.
 The second one is the language of the file.
 This is usually stored in the document property `V:lingua`.

-It is usually better to store the textdomain in the configuration variable `C:po.textdomain` instead of hard-coding it into every template:
+Since you must always store your textdomain in the configuration variable `C:po.textdomain`, you can use the value of that variable instead of hard-coding the textdomain:

 ```tt2
 [% USE gtx = Gettext(config.po.textdomain, asset.lingua) %]